Middle-aged women are forgotten about by retailers. I offer help with clothing choices, skincare, and healthy eating for the mature woman.

-Pond's Cold Cream is the only make-up remover you'll need.
-This not only works on eye makeup, including mascara, but also foundation and blusher as well.
-Just because this has been around for years doesn't mean it's old fashioned, it means it works!
+Pond's Cold Cream is the only makeup remover you'll need.
+This works on not only eye makeup, including mascara, but also foundation and blusher as well.
+Just because this has been around for years doesn't mean it's old-fashioned; it means it works!

 2. Dove Soap